Acero para recipientes a presión EN 10CrMo9-10: Propiedades, Usos & Guía de fabricación

 MaterialSimilarities to EN 10CrMo9-10Diferencias claveMejor para

-EN 13CrMo4-5EN 10028-2 acero aleadoLower chromium (0.70–1.10%) y molibdeno (0.45–0.65%); poor ultra-high-temp performance; 30% más económicoMedium-heat projects (500–550 °C)
+EN 13CrMo4-5EN 10028-2 acero aleadoLower chromium (0.70–1.10%) and molybdenum (0.45–0.65%); poor ultra-high-temp performance; 30% más económicoMedium-heat projects (500–550 °C)

-EN 16Mo3EN alloy steelNo chromium; poor corrosion resistance; 50% más económicoInland medium-heat projects (Sin corrosión)
+EN 16Mo3EN alloy steelNo chromium; poor corrosion resistance; 50% más económicoInland medium-heat projects (sin corrosión)

 SA387 Grade 91ASME high-alloy steelSimilar chromium (8.00–9.50%), higher molybdenum (0.85–1.05%); better creep; 25% pricierUltra-supercritical projects (>650 °C)